-USAID’s portfolio in Ethiopia is one of the largest and most complex in Africa.
+Our portfolio in Ethiopia is one of the largest and most complex in Africa.

 Over the last decade, Ethiopia has made tremendous development gains in education, health and food security.
-Despite the regular cycle of drought that affects parts of the country, the number of emergency beneficiaries has dropped from 15 million in 2003 to an estimated 2.7 million in 2014.
-GDP growth has reached nine percent.
-The addition of 38,000 health extension workers has helped reduce the under five child mortality rate by more than five percent a year.
+In 2015, GDP growth was 10.5 percent (World Bank).
+The addition of 38,000 health extension workers has helped reduce the under five child mortality rate by more than six percent a year since 2000.

 Ethiopia still remains one of the ten poorest countries in the world, with an estimated annual per capita income of $590 in 2015 (World Bank).
 Roughly 30 percent of Ethiopians live below the poverty line of $1.25 a day and are vulnerable to food insecurity, and about 75 percent depend on subsistence agriculture (IFPRI).
 From a humanitarian perspective, approximately 9.7 million people need emergency food assistance in 2016, in addition to 7.9 million chronically food insecure beneficiaries who are supported through the Productive Safety Net Program.
 Its fast-growing population, now estimated at more than 102 million, puts tremendous pressure on the land and natural resources that are the cornerstones for the country's growth.